All King's students, faculty, and staff are obligated to comply with the Copyright Act.

 When considering copying or communicating a short excerpt under the Fair Dealing Policy, the most advantageous of sections 4(a) through (g) may be selected.
 For example, if one chapter of a book is more than 10% of the book, the one chapter may be copied under the Fair Dealing Policy.
 If more than one figure is selected for copying, the number of figures selected that may be copied under the Fair Dealing Policy cannot exceed 10% of the book.
 For example, if a book is 200 pages long, up to 20 pages may be copied under the Fair Dealing Policy.

 The Fair Dealing Policy does not apply to students except to the extent that a student is an employee of the university, e.g. as a teaching assistant or instructor.
 The policy might however provide a general guidance on how the fair dealing exemption can be applied.
+For further information, students can refer to the document Fair Dealing Guidance for Students.

 For information regarding the Fair Dealing Policy and Canada’s copyright law, contact the Copyright Officer at email@example.com or (902) 422-1271 extension 175.